 We wanted to go deeper.
 We split managers into two cohorts - above-average and below-average.
 Then, we cross-referenced these two cohorts against organizations with above-average and below-average development opportunities.
 This is where things get really interesting:

 The impact of good management (controlling for development opportunities)

 As you can see above, management does impact the level of commitment – as long as there are good development opportunities.
 But in companies with below-average opportunities, the difference in commitment between people with good managers and those with bad is… zero.

 2.)
 People blame managers when they should be blaming the system

 Some people blame their managers for lack of career progression, and sometimes they’re right.
 But often, the progression of a manager’s direct reports is out of their control.
 Factors such as how the company is structured, what type of work the business is prioritizing, and how the organization thinks about applying people to that work all come into play.

 Skilled managers make a big difference, of course.
 Why else recruit the best to your management team?

 But there are things that an organization can do to create an engaging environment, which managers alone cannot do.
 In addressing a retention issue, priority one should be creating learning and development opportunities and real chances for progression.

 What does your data say about your retention?

 Like all areas of people and culture, having good data can help you avoid costly errors in addressing retention issues.
 If people are leaving your company, examine whether the organization is truly creating an environment that promotes continuous and meaningful learning and development.
-If these growth opportunities are available, the next thing to search for is good managers, as they can make a sizable difference when it comes to retention.
+If these growth opportunities are available, the next thing to search for is good managers who can make a sizable difference in retention.
 If these opportunities aren't available, removing the manager probably won't help a high turnover problem.